husqvarnagroup/wakaama/README.md

   - Unit testing: CUnit

 On Ubuntu 20.04, used in CI, the dependencies can be installed as such:
-- `apt install build-essential clang-format clang-format-14 clang-tools-14 cmake gcovr git libcunit1-dev ninja-build python3-pip`
+- `apt install build-essential clang-format clang-format-14 clang-tools-14 cmake cppcheck gcovr git libcunit1-dev ninja-build python3-pip`
 - `pip3 install -r tools/requirements-compliance.txt`

 For macOS the development dependencies can be installed as such:

-`brew install automake clang-format cmake cunit gcc gitlint gnu-getopt make ninja`
+`brew install automake clang-format cmake cppcheck cunit gcc gitlint gnu-getopt make ninja`

 ### Code formatting
 #### C